Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • Vendor Manager governance role with role-restricted deactivation

-• AI-assisted FAIR calibration for substitutability and exit-cost ranges
+• AI-assisted quantitative calibration for substitutability and exit-cost ranges

-• Multi-jurisdiction support — pan-EU DORA + Montenegro ZDOOFS (Sl. list CG 14/26) + ZIB transpositions in production
+• Multi-jurisdiction support — pan-EU DORA + Montenegro ZDOOFS (Sl. list CG 14/26) + ZIB transpositions in preparation

 • Cross-module integration — TPP concentration linked to OR process dependencies and CR ICT asset criticality